-- 400. Curriculum and Instruction in Early Childhood Education (Preschool and Kindergarten).
+400. Curriculum and Instruction in Early Childhood Education (Preschool and Kindergarten).
 Credit 6 hours.
-Prerequisites: EDUC 320, EDUC 323, and Full SARTE status.
-Development of curriculum and instructional practices in the preschool and kindergarten settings; principles and methods of understanding and working with preschool child.
-Four hours laboratory per week. - 411.
-Introduction to Developmental Assessment of Young Children.
+Prerequisites: EDUC 320, EDUC 323, Full SARTE status, and concurrent enrollment in ECE 411 and ECE 420.
+Development of curriculum and instructional practices in the preschool and kindergarten settings; principles and methods of understanding and working with preschool children.
+Field experience required.

+411. Introduction to Developmental Assessment of Young Children.
 Credit three hours.
-Prerequisites: EDUC 320, EDUC 323, and Full SARTE status.
+Prerequisites: EDUC 320, EDUC 323, Full SARTE status, and concurrent enrollment in ECE 400 and ECE 420.
 Experiences to increase awareness and knowledge about a variety of assessment procedures appropriate for use with children birth through eight years of age.
 Advantages and limitations of assessment techniques, interpretation of findings and referral procedures will be addressed.
 This course provides opportunities to work with assessing preschool through age eight children and to develop prescriptive plans.
-Two hours lecture and two hours laboratory per week.
+Field experience required.

 420. Practicum in Early Childhood Education (Preschool and Kindergarten).
 Credit 3 hours.
-Prerequisites: - 420.
-Practicum in Early Childhood Education (Preschool and Kindergarten).
-Credit 3 hours.
-Prerequisites: EDUC 320, EDUC 323, and full SARTE status.
+Prerequisites: EDUC 320, EDUC 323, Full SARTE status, and concurrent enrollment in ECE 400 and ECE 411.
 This course is an advanced practicum that includes observation, participation, and teaching in the early childhood setting (specifically preschool and kindergarten).
 Emphasis is on program planning including assessment for children in early childhood education.
+Field experience required.

-One hour of lecture and four hours laboratory per week. - 422.
-Integrated Curriculum and Practicum in Early Childhood Education (Primary Grades 1-3).
+422. Integrated Curriculum and Practicum in Early Childhood Education (Primary Grades 1-3).
 Credit 9 hours.
-Prerequisites: ECE 400, ECE 411, ECE 420, MUS 291, and Full SARTE status.
+Prerequisites: ECE 400, ECE 411, ECE 420, MUS 291, Full SARTE status, and concurrent enrollment in SPED 495.
 An integrated curriculum block (reading, language arts, sciences, social studies, visual arts, music, & physical education) as related to the needs of the children in the primary grades 1-3.
 Knowledge, skills, and dispositions in these curricular areas will be explored and refined with a primary emphasis focused on working with children in the school environment.
+Field experience required.

-Five hours of lecture and eight hours of laboratory per week. - 427.
-Student Teaching in Early Childhood Education (PK-3).
+427. Student Teaching in Early Childhood Education (PK-3).
 Credit 9 hours.
 Prerequisites: See Requirements for Student Teaching section in the Catalogue.
 All day, all semester student teaching experiences, including observation, participation, and a minimum of 180 actual clock hours of teaching (with a substantial portion of the 180 hours in full day teaching) under the supervision of the assigned cooperating school teacher.
+Available on a pass/fail basis only.